PlayStation: Other hardware

-The PocketStation was a Memory Card peripheral by Sony Computer Entertainment for the original PlayStation.
-Categorized by Sony as a combination of a Memory Card and a miniature personal digital assistant.
-Released exclusively in Japan on January 23, 1999, it featured a monochrome LCD, a speaker, a real-time clock and infrared communication capability.
-It could also be used as a standard PlayStation memory card by connecting it to a PlayStation memory card slot.
-It was extremely popular in Japan and Sony originally had plans to release it in the United States but the plan was ultimately scrapped due to various manufacturing and supply-and-demand problems.

 LCD Screen for PSone

-Released in 2000, an optional 5-inch LCD screen (SCPH-131) was released for the PSone (a redesigned version of the original PlayStation), featuring built-in speakers and a headphone jack, as well as featuring an AV input jack.
+Released in 2000, an optional 5-inch LCD screen (SCPH-131) was released for the PSone (a redesigned version of the original PlayStation), featuring built-in speakers and a headphone jack, as well as an AV input jack.
 It was later included as a pack-in bundle with the PSone called the "Combo Pack" in 2002.

 PSX (2003)

 Released solely in Japan in 2003, the Sony PSX was a fully integrated DVR and PlayStation 2 video game console.
 It was the first Sony product to utilize the XrossMediaBar (XMB) and can be linked with a PlayStation Portable to transfer videos and music via USB.
 It also features software for video, photo and audio editing.
 PSX supports online game compatibility using an internal broadband adapter.
 Games that utilize the PS2 HDD (for example, Final Fantasy XI) are supported as well.
 It was the first product released by Sony under the PlayStation brand that did not include a controller with the device itself.